intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/pytorch.md

     from zoo.pipeline.api.torch import TorchModel
     TorchModel.from_pytorch(torchvision.models.resnet18(pretrained=True))
 ```
-The above line creates TorchNet wrapping a ResNet model, and user can use the TorchNet for
+The above line creates TorchModel wrapping a ResNet model, and user can use the TorchModel for
 training or inference with Analytics Zoo.

 2. TorchLoss: TorchLoss is a wrapper for loss functions defined by Pytorch.